Viral hepatitis: Hepatitis C

 Hepatitis C (originally "non-A non-B hepatitis") is caused by hepatitis C virus (HCV), an RNA virus of the family Flaviviridae.
 HCV can be transmitted through contact with blood (including through sexual contact if the two parties' blood is mixed) and can also cross the placenta.
 Hepatitis C usually leads to chronic hepatitis, culminating in cirrhosis in some people.
 It usually remains asymptomatic for decades.
 Patients with hepatitis C are susceptible to severe hepatitis if they contract either hepatitis A or B, so all persons with hepatitis C should be immunized against hepatitis A and hepatitis B if they are not already immune, and avoid alcohol.
 HCV can lead to the development of hepatocellular carcinoma, however, only a minority of HCV-infected individuals develop cancer (1–4% annually), suggesting a complex interplay between viral gene expression and host and environmental factors to promote carcinogenesis.
 The risk is increased two-fold with active HBV coinfection and a 21% increase in mortality compared to those with latent HBV and HCV.
 HCV viral levels can be reduced to undetectable levels by a combination of interferon and the antiviral drug ribavirin.
 The genotype of the virus is the primary determinant of the rate of response to this treatment regimen, with genotype 1 being the most resistant.

-Hepatitis C is the most common chronic blood-borne infection in the United States.
+Hepatitis C is the most common chronic bloodborne infection in the United States, and the leading cause of liver tranplants.